Skip to main content

 (rule: RuleType, misc: { fieldData: Field }) => Classname

-Generate custom classes which will be added to the outer div of a rule based on the rule properties.
+Generates custom classes for rule outer div based on rule properties.

 getRuleGroupClassname